 Hoisin sauce is already packed full of flavor.
 Our homemade hoisin recipe shows the sauce in full detail – from molasses and peanut butter to Sriracha and Chinese five spice powder.
 It’s an experience unto itself.
 But boy do cherries add to the experience.
 This cherry hoisin sauce amplifies the sweetness and turns up the tang.
 Yeah, it’s fun to eat.
-In our recipe below, we pair the cherries with our homemade hoisin sauce recipe, but the recipe works just as well with store-bought hoisin sauce.

 - 15 ounce can dark cherries in syrup or black cherries